Your SAP rollout passed UAT, then the OQLF flagged every English-only screen in Montreal

 Exactly what you get

 A working ERP where French is the default a contractor sees when they open a purchase order in your Montreal plant, where lot and serial traceability links straight to a certificate of conformance for the part you ship to Bombardier, and where Controlled Goods access is enforced in code and logged for the next federal inspection.
-Reporting feeds your BI dashboards and warehouse management system directly, no nightly CSV.
+Reporting feeds your BI dashboards and warehouse management system (WMS) directly, no nightly CSV.
 You also get the migration tooling to move off legacy without a blind month-end close.

 How to choose a developer in Montreal